an-lee/everyone-can-use-english/enjoy-next/docs/PLUGIN_SYSTEM.md

 - Plugin error states
 - Configuration changes

-### Plugin Phases

-The plugin system supports different initialization phases:
+### Initialization Phase Integration

+Plugins can participate in the application's initialization process through the phase system:

+- Plugins use the `PluginPhaseAdapter` to interact with the core phase registry
-- Phase registry for organizing plugin initialization
+- Phase IDs are automatically namespaced with the plugin ID
-- Ordered execution of plugin code
+- Plugin-provided phases are properly cleaned up when a plugin is deactivated
-- Dependencies between plugins
+- Dependencies between phases ensure correct execution order

 ## Plugin Lifecycle